I have used [Inform Diagnostics] for the past six years for histopathologic

-It must be obvious by now that I highly recommend Miraca for dermatopathology
+It must be obvious by now that I highly recommend [Inform Diagnostics]

-examinations, and I certainly intend to continue using their services.
+for dermatopathology examinations, and I certainly intend to continue

-the patient as I ask them histopathological questions regarding their
+questions about the patient as I ask them histopathological questions

 I recommend using their laboratory and physicians most highly and without